-Because my parents didn’t think to ask questions about my neurological symptoms, I am still having to piece those symptoms together through various medical notes.
+Because my parents didn’t ask questions about my neurological symptoms, I am still having to piece those symptoms together through various medical notes.
 It’s a disorder that affects my emotions, self-control, memory and my ability to learn.

-Having already taken a test for Autism and Asperger’s I came out just below the border line on the test score for Asperger’s and through the Autism test, my learning is affected.
 Asperger’s Syndrome is explained as a developmental disorder, by impairments in restrictive and repetitive patterns of thought and behaviour, as well as in language and communication skills, all of which I struggle with to some degree.

 Autism Spectrum Disorder isn’t a learning disability, but it can affect learning.
 Autism has a broader impact on how a child develops.
 It affects a child’s social skills and how they learn to communicate.
 Autism can also affect a child’s understanding.

 Looking back on my childhood struggles, I can now put some of my struggles into perspective.
 As a child, the specialist I was under was concerned about my intelligence and learning and told my father they wanted to assess me.
 I remember the conversation as if it were yesterday.

 The specialist left it to my father to report back periodically once I started school and that was ignored.
 Looking back at teacher comments on my school reports, it was clear I continued to struggle with my learning.
 It was also clear from my reports, there were continual concerns about my learning and my abilities around learning.
 The signs were all there.